ASSERT-KTH/STRAC/STRACAlign/README.md

     "name": "FastDTW", // Align method
     "params": [100.0] // Parameters
   },
-  "outputAlignment": true, // output aligned trace "distanceFunctionName": "dSen", // built in distance function "separator": "[\r\n]", // Event separator in the log file.
+  "threadPoolCount": 5, // How many threads involved in the pairs comparisson "outputAlignment": true, // output aligned trace "distanceFunctionName": "dSen", // built in distance function "separator": "[\r\n]", // Event separator in the log file.
 Use Java regular expression to define a better separator